Formula Off Road: Point system

 Timed courses give points according to time.
-First place = 350 points.
+The fastest time set scores 350 points.
 Other drivers are deducted 1 point for every 1/10th of a second slower than the fastest time.
 The highest total number of points wins.

+There is often also a special award given for the most spectacular driving in each class.
+There is not a lot of money in the sport and the winner only gets a medal and a cup.

+Each competition is held in accordance with the FIA International Sporting Code (ISC) and has six to eight tracks.

 Vehicles

 The Formula Off Road style 4x4 is highly modified.
 A typical example usually has the following modifications: